bula87/AstroBox/README.md

 Current status
 -------

-I was able to run AstroPrint software on my BBB.
-I tested it without WiFi dongle so, all AP functionality doesn't work for now, but I was able to reach AstroPrint web page via ethernet and also via ssh reverse tunnelling from my mobile phone.
-In next week I should test more things.
-Connection with the printer is still not tested.
+I was able to run AstroPrint software on my BBB and I get confirmation that it also works on OrangePi zero.
+My WiFi dongle is not supporting AstroBox AP functionality, so I don't know if it will work with supported one.
+WiFi works fine, I was able to connect to AstroPrint cloud and even do a software update.
+Main feature - connection with printer - also works without problem.
+So, enjoy the AstroPrint functionality on Beaglebone or OrangePi!
+If you test it on other platforms, please let me know, I will add it to the list of supported devices.
-I was even able to update software via AstroPrint updating procedure...
-Looks promising!

 Installation instructions
 -------